top of page

 Why Traditional Revision Often Falls Short

-Many pupils default to “cramming” the night before an exam or mindlessly rereading their notes.
-Whilst these methods are familiar, cognitive science shows they deliver poor long-term retention and understanding:
+Many students resort to cramming the night before an exam or mindlessly rereading notes.
+While these methods are familiar, cognitive science indicates they offer poor long-term retention and understanding.

-1. Passive Learning Simply rereading or highlighting does not force the brain to retrieve or apply knowledge.
-This approach can create the illusion of fluency without true mastery.
+Simply rereading or highlighting does not engage the brain in retrieval or application of knowledge.
+This method creates an illusion of mastery without true understanding.

-By contrast, evidence shows that active, spaced and interleaved practice, as well as teaching pupils how to self-assess, leads to deeper learning and higher exam grades.
+In contrast, evidence supports that active, spaced, and interleaved practice leads to deeper learning and improved exam grades.

 What it is:

-Spaced retrieval practice involves revisiting information at increasing intervals over time.
-For instance, students might revise a topic on Day 1, then on Day 3, Day 7 and Day 14.
+Spaced retrieval practice involves revisiting information at increasing intervals.
+For example, students might revise a topic on Day 1, again on Day 3, then on Day 7, and Day 14.

 Why it works:

-Spacing forces pupils to retrieve information from memory rather than recognising it on the page.
-This effortful recall strengthens memory traces and builds durable learning.
+Spacing forces pupils to pull information from memory rather than merely recognizing it on a page.
+This effortful recall strengthens memory and promotes durable learning.

 Classroom tips:

-• Low-stakes quizzes: Begin lessons with a short quiz on prior topics, spaced appropriately.
+• Low-stakes quizzes: Start lessons with a short quiz on previous topics, spaced appropriately.

-• Flashcards: Encourage use of digital tools (e.g. Quizlet) or paper cards, but insist on self-testing rather than passive flipping.
+• Flashcards: Encourage using tools like Quizlet for self-testing rather than passive flipping.

-• Homework design: Assign retrieval tasks that revisit material from weeks earlier, not just the week before.
+• Homework design: Assign tasks that revisit material from weeks prior, rather than just the previous week.

 What it is:

-Interleaving means mixing up the order of topics or question types rather than practising one topic in isolation.
-For instance, rather than doing 20 algebra questions followed by 20 geometry questions, students might tackle a mixture of both in a single session.
+Interleaving involves mixing the order of topics or types of questions rather than focusing solely on one topic.
+For instance, instead of practicing 20 algebra questions followed by 20 geometry questions, students tackle a mixture of both.

 Why it works: